 - Remove from oven and cool in pan for 5 minutes.
 Use a knife to loosen edges.

-- Let cool another 5 minutes before removing.
+- Let cool at room temperature for another 5 minutes before removing.

 - Gently remove with narrow spatula.